Presents Author Unknown

 Presents Author Unknown (sometimes simply, Author Unknown) is the debut studio album by Jason Falkner (formerly of The Three O'Clock, Jellyfish, and The Grays), released on August 13, 1996 by Elektra Entertainment.

 Save for the string arrangements, and a guitar overdub by Alain Johannes on the track "Miracle Medicine", Falkner performs every instrument on the album.

 The album was supported by singles for the songs "I Live", "Miracle Medicine", and "Follow Me".
 Despite receiving critical acclaim from contemporary critics, the album was a commercial disappointment, which Falkner has attributed to a lack of promotion from his label Elektra.

 Background and release

 Departure from Jellyfish and The Grays

 Before the recording of Presents Author Unknown, Falkner was the lead guitarist for the San Francisco-based power pop band, Jellyfish.
 He left the group shortly after the promotional tour for the group's 1990 debut, Bellybutton, due to a lack of promised songwriting credits and lead vocals on the group's songs.
 After quitting, Falkner reluctantly joined the band The Grays.
 The group released one record, entitled Ro Sham Bo, in 1994.
 The band split due to the album's unsuccessful commercial performance.
 Due to Falkner's previous experiences with bands and his desire to have complete control of his music, he plays nearly all of the instruments on his debut album.
+The album was recorded over a two-and-a-half month period in the winter of 1995 at Madhatter Studios.